If a student is found responsible for violation(s) of the Marquette University Standards of Conduct, disciplinary action will be taken.

 Limitations on activities are assigned because the prohibition from participation in certain activities has been determined to be in the best interest of the student and/or the university.
 Limitations on activities may include, but are not limited to, a fixed period of ineligibility for service as an officer or member of any university organizations or as a member of any university committees, boards or councils or as a participant in any intercollegiate activity; ineligibility to receive or maintain any award from the university; prohibition from attendance at social events; restricted entrance into various university buildings; or restriction from all forms of contact with certain person(s).

 Residence life probation is a formal notice to the student that he/she has engaged in behavior that is unacceptable in the residence halls and that if continued or other inappropriate behavior follows, more severe action may be taken, including the possibility of housing contract termination, university probation, suspension and/or expulsion from Marquette University.
 Residence life probation is for a fixed period of time that is determined by the conduct administrator or conduct board adviser and approved by the dean of residence life.
 Official notice of residence life probation will be provided to the student and the student’s parents or guardian if the student is a dependent.
-Any student who is placed on residence life probation for a period of 16 consecutive weeks or longer will have restrictions placed on his/her choice of university housing for the following academic year (see page 18 for a complete explanation of these restrictions).
+Any student who is placed on residence life probation for a period of 16 consecutive weeks or longer will have restrictions placed on his/her choice of university housing for the following academic year.
+(See Residence Hall Selection for Students Placed on Disciplinary Probation.)

 A responsible living environment in the residence halls requires all members of the community to respect other residents’ rights for safety, security and reasonable quiet.
 Serious disruption of the hall community can lead to removal from that community.
 Termination of the housing contract will result in the immediate removal of the student from the residence halls, forfeiture of fees according to the normal university refund schedule and loss of visitation privileges in any university housing.
 Official notice of contract termination will be provided to the student and the student’s parents or guardian if the student is a dependent.

 University probation is a formal notice to the student that he/she has engaged in behavior that is unacceptable within the university community and that if continued or if other inappropriate behavior follows, more severe action may be taken, including the possibility of suspension or expulsion from Marquette University.
-Probation is for a fixed period of time that is determined by the conduct administrator or conduct board adviser and approved by the assistant dean of students.
+Probation is for a fixed period of time that is determined by the conduct administrator or conduct board adviser and approved by the associate dean of students.
 Official notice of probation will be provided to the student and the student’s parents or guardian, if the student is a dependent, and the student’s college or program.
-Any student who is placed on university probation for a period of 16 consecutive weeks or longer will have restrictions placed on his/her choice of university housing for the following academic year (see page 18 for a complete explanation of these restrictions).
+Any student who is placed on university probation for a period of 16 consecutive weeks or longer will have restrictions placed on his/her choice of university housing for the following academic year.
+(See Residence Hall Selection for Students Placed on Disciplinary Probation.)
 Any student who is placed on university probation may not be eligible to apply for or participate in a study abroad program (for complete policy: http://www. marquette.edu/abroad/applying-policy.shtml)

 Reinstatement from suspension: When a student has concluded the suspension period and completed the conditions accompanying the suspension, he/she must submit a letter to the dean of students or his/her designee requesting reinstatement and provide evidence that he/she has satisfied the terms of the suspension.
 The student may return to the university only after an affirmative decision has been made by the dean of students or his/her designee.